kjaffel/ZA_FullAnalysis/README.md

 pip install --upgrade .
 ```
 # How to run:
-- I recommend to test locally first with --maxFiles=1, after you can submit to slurm with --distributed=driver
+- I recommend to test locally first with `--maxFiles=1`, after you can submit to slurm with `--distributed=driver`

 ```
 -s : --systematics add to your plots PSweight (FSR , ISR) , PDFs and six QCD scale variations, ele_id, ele_reco, pu, BtagWeight, DY, top ...